wkiri/MTE/corpus-LPSC/README.md

 - lpsc16-C-raymond: Raymond's manual annotations
   (edits to the pre-annotate versions)

+## Experiments:
+- The directory 'experiments-karan' contains jSRE examples generated over multiple experiments -- lpsc-brat: Used coreNLP old model for entities and brat for relationships -- lpsc-brat-neg: Used coreNLP old model for entities and brat for relationships with more negative examplples -- lpsc-brat-neg-no-ref: Used coreNLP new model for entities and brat for relationships with more negative examples
+- The directory 'experiments-karan' also contains examples split between train, dev and test

 ## Other:
 - eval-annot-raymond.xlsx: evaluation of the pre-annotate versions versus Raymond's annotations